bluffdev/parallel-assignment-2/README.md

 ### Gradle

-Gradle does not need to be installed on your computer
+Gradle does not need to be installed on your computer.
+It will run slow the first time.

-In the root directory run:<br> `./gradlew --console plain run`
+In the root directory run:<br>
+Linux/MacOS: `./gradlew --console plain run` <br>
+Windows: `.\gradlew.bat --console plain run`
 <br>
 The program will ask for input with this format:
 <br>